cs396-web-dev/spring2022/pages/_assignments/lab04.md

 1. [Setting everything up](hw03#webdev_2-setting-everything-up)
 1. [Background readings and concepts](hw03#webdev_3-background-readings-and-concepts)

+{:.blockquote-no-margin}
+> ### Note: Everyone must have their own files working locally
+> If you are collaborating with a partner, it is important that **both partners** configure their computers to run the HW3 files locally.
+In subsequent submissions, we will ask that everyone submit a screenshot to demonstrate that you have successfully configured your computer so that the code runs.
+Please help your partner if they get stuck -- this is a team effort!

 ## What to turn in
 Please submit the following screenshots / documents in a zip file to get credit for today's lab: